btjanaka/cpsm/README.md

 CPSM is under (heavy) development.
 Here are some remaining tasks, in order of
 priority:

-1. Add support for Git in save mode (and init)
 1. Add a run mode to allow one to easily see output for a program and input
 1. Add checks for the current directories in init mode (may be undesirable)
 1. Check for existing input files in the main directory before creating a new one (and query the user to see if they would like to use that file).
+1. Create a PyPI package
 1. Enable compatibility with earlier Python (down to 3.4-3.5?), mainly by eliminating f-strings
-1. Create a PyPI package
 1. Make a website on Github Pages - or a readthedocs page
 1. Integrate testing? [shUnit](https://github.com/kward/shunit2)